liu2g/mgms/code/cpp-sensor-module/README.md

-Source code for the integrated sensor module for the project, developed by Alan.
+Source code for the integrated sensor module for the project, developed by Alan and Liu.

 # Supported Hardware